| Best

 swell with pride as we drive past the Town Hall, home of the zoning

 office that allows us to grow as we do.
+If you take a ride down

 Lloyd St, you'll see one of Carrboro's greatest monuments of the